saylesss88/nix-book/src/vcs/jujutsu.md

 **Typical JJ Push Workflow**

-1. Check out where your working copy and Parent commit are:
+1. Check out where your working copy and Parent commit are, you will notice that jj highlights the minimal amount of characters needed to reference this
+   change:

 ```bash
 jj st